adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 reaches the rate limit.
 It is normal to see messages in the console indicating that the script has paused for a short amount of time before trying to execute again.

+Starting in User Sync 2.1, there are two additional techniques available for protecting credentials.
+The first uses the operating system credential store to store individual configuration credential values.
+The second uses a mechanism you must provide to store the entire configuration file for umapi and ldap access which includes all the credentials required.
+These are detailed in the next two sections.

+#### Storing Credentials in OS Level Storage

+To setup User Sync to pull credentials from the Python Keyring OS credential store, set the connector-umapi.yaml and connector-ldap.yaml files as follows:

+connector-umapi.yaml

+	server:

+	enterprise:
+	  org_id: your org id
+	  secure_api_key_key: umapi_api_key
+	  secure_client_secret_key: umapi_client_secret
+	  tech_acct: your tech account@techacct.adobe.com
+	  secure_priv_key_data_key: umapi_private_key_data

+Note the change of api_key, client_secret, and priv_key_path to secure_api_key_key, secure_client_secret_key, and secure_priv_key_data_key, respectively.
+These alternate configuration values give the key names to be looked up in keyring (or the equivalent service on other platforms) to retrieve the actual credential values.
+In this example, the credential key names are get_credential, umapi_client_secret, and umapi_private_key_data.

+The credential values will be looked up using the specified key names with the user being the org_id value.

+connector-ldap.yaml

+	username: "your ldap account username"
+	secure_password_key: ldap_password
+	host: "ldap://ldap server name"
+	base_dn: "DC=domain name,DC=com"

+The LDAP access password will be looked up using the specified key name with the user being the specified username value.

+#### Storing Credential Files in External Management Systems

+As an alternative to storing credentials in the local credential store, it is possible to integrate User Sync with some other system or encryption mechanism.
+To support such integrations, it is possible to store the entire configuration files for umapi and ldap externally in some other system or format.

+This is done by specifying, in the main User Sync configuration file, a command to be executed whose output is used as the umapi or ldap configuration file contents.
+You will need to provide the command that fetches the configuration information and sends it to standard output in yaml format, matching what the configuration file would have contained.

+To set this up, use the following items in the main configuration file.

+user-sync-config.yaml (showing partial file only)

+	adobe_users:
+	  connectors:
+	    # umapi: connector-umapi.yaml   # instead of this file reference, use:
+		umapi: $(read_umapi_config_from_s3)
+	    # if a working directory is required:
+		# umapi $([temp]read_umapi_config_from_s3) # runs command in "temp" folder

+	directory_users:
+	   connectors:
+		# ldap: connector-ldap.yaml # instead of this file reference, use:
+	    ldap: $(read_ldap_config_from_server)

+The general format for external command references is

+	$([working directory pathname]command args)

+The working directory pathname is optional.
+If present, it is enclosed in square brackets.
+If the working directory pathname is not fully qualified it is interpreted as relative to the configuration file containing the reference.

+The remainder of the line is the shell command name followed by any arguments.
+A command shell is launched by User Sync which runs the command.
+The standard output from the command is captured and that output is used as the umapi or ldap configuration file.

+If the command terminates abnormally User Sync terminates with an error.

+The command can reference a new or existing program or a script.

 ### Scheduled task examples